2024-07-03

 memory ownership semantics

-for many types of resource allocation (for example, memory, open files, database and network connections) the deallocation should not be missed because memory leaks, inefficient resource usage, and resource exhaustion would otherwise be the consequence. to track the life time of such resources inside, outside, and through functions tends to create a considerable burden on the developer.
+for many types of resource allocation (for example, heap memory, file handles, database and network connections) the deallocation should not be missed because memory leaks, inefficient resource usage, and resource exhaustion would otherwise be the consequence. to track the life-time of such resources inside, outside, and through functions tends to create a considerable burden on the developer.

 many related patterns emerge, for example: